ijmeals/n96-postgres-package/docs/conn/basic-querying-examples.md

 // data[0].colNumber === 1
 ```

-The SQL query, from the example above, that is ran against the database would look like:
+The SQL query, from the above example, would look like:

 ```SQL
 -- User: <this value is based off the db user passed into conn()>